This is a collaborative post by Ellie Jo with tips to start your own small business.

 Starting a business is exciting, to say the least.
 Learning laws on the other hand, isn’t.
 That being said, you need to make sure that you understand the rules and regulations that come with running your own business.
 If you fail to meet the right government regulations then there’s a high chance that you will face some very steep penalties.

 A lot of business owners just don’t know where to start here and that is completely understandable.
 If you want a starting point, then you need to have a quality accounting system.
 This will help you to document all of the income you have, right from the start so you can pay your tax properly.
-If you are in the US, then you might also need to register your business with the state.
+If you are in the US, then you will also need to register your business with the state – just be sure to properly follow the specific rules and regulations that are outlined.
+If you run into any trouble you can always hire an attorney or business formation service.
 As you hire workers and progress, you also need to make sure that you follow the right employment laws.
 If you are stuck here, then there are plenty of guides out there that can help you navigate the process.

 Lastly, choosing the right structure will really have an impact on how many liabilities you have.
 If you decide to be a sole-trader then you won’t have to worry about meeting as many regulations, but at the same time, you will be liable if something does happen to go wrong within your business.
 A limited company, on the other hand, will have more legal responsibilities, but you won’t be held liable if your business goes into bankruptcy.